Energy in Africa: Africa's environmental potential

 The African continent features many sustainable energy resources, of which only a small percentage have been harnessed.
 5–7% of the continent's hydroelectric potential has been tapped, and only 0.6% of its geothermal.
 The publication Energy Economics estimates that replacing South African coal power with hydroelectric imported from the Democratic Republic of the Congo could save 40 million tons of carbon dioxide emissions annually.
 2011 estimates place African geothermal capacity at 14,000 MW, of which only 60 MW has been tapped.
 The African Energy Policy Research Network calculates that biomass from agricultural waste alone could meet the present electrical needs of 16 south eastern countries with bagasse-based cogeneration.
 The sugar industry in Mauritius already provides 25% of the country's energy from byproduct cogeneration, with the potential for up to 13 times that amount with a widespread rollout cogeneration technology and process optimization.

 According to Stephen Karekezi, Director of African Energy Policy Research Network and co-worker Waeni Kithyoma, Africa is third largest in crude oil reserves (behind the Middle East and Latin America), third largest in natural gas resources (behind the Middle East and Europe), second greatest for uranium (behind Australia), and is plentiful in hydro energy potentials and other renewable energy, such as bio-energy and solar energy.
 Professor Iwayemi states that there are conventional energy sources in Africa: hydroelectric and wood fuels, coal lignite, crude oil, natural gas and nuclear fuels, and there are unconventional energy sources, such as solar, geothermal, biomass, oil and tar sands, wind energy and tidal energy from the influence of the sea.

-In addition, South Africa alone obtains the sixth largest coal reserves on the planet, after China, the US, India, Russia and Australia.
+In addition, South Africa alone possesses the sixth largest coal reserve on the planet, after China, the US, India, Russia and Australia.
 Specific renewable resources in South Africa include solar, wind, hydropower, wave energy, and bio-energy.

 Human capabilities of energy in Africa

-Professor Iwayemi suggests that “commercial energy use remains a key factor in human development.”
+Professor Iwayemi suggests that "commercial energy use remains a key factor in human development."
 Commercial energy can include solar powered systems and the like.

-In addition, The Africa Society admits that much of Africa's apparent facilitation of poverty is the result of degradation of agriculture and arable lands, as well as, the mismanagement of water resources.
+In addition, the Africa Society admits that much of Africa's apparent facilitation of poverty is the result of degradation of agriculture and arable lands, as well as, the mismanagement of water resources.
 A large contributing factor to these events and others, such as famine, is deforestation.
 Clean energy potentiality in Africa could therefore reduce environmental degradation, and consequently, poverty.

-To provide an example, implementation of biodiesel technology has potential for the creation of jobs, as well as consequent economic development in disadvantaged rural communities.
+Implementation of biodiesel technology has potential for the creation of jobs, as well as consequent economic development in disadvantaged rural communities.
 This form of clean energy also enables energy security for many nations throughout the globe including those in Africa, and reduces greenhouse gas emissions rather significantly.